MartyJan/SAD-SLAM/dynamic_objects_removal/README.md

 This will output the ATE plot stored as `eval_ate_plot.png` in the `./segment/output/rgbd_bonn_crowd/` directory.

-## NICE-SLAM with Mask R-CNN and Background Inpainting
+## NICE-SLAM with Mask R-CNN and background inpainting

 First, unzip the `rgbd_bonn_crowd.zip` file into the `./segment_inpaint/Datasets/` directory.
 ```bash